 Arguments for action

 Bottom Lines: To the extent that species and habitats are being destroyed, and public trust and safety is being eroded by special interests, man has moral imperative to intervene in these processes.
 On the other hand, it is always important to temper our actions with the knowledge that nothing is 100%, and skepticism is a useful tool for attaining balanced solutions.
-Given that it is our home that is in question, where do you stand ?
+Given that it is our home in question, where do you stand on climate change?